Compact ultracold neutron source concept for low energy accelerator-driven neutron sources: Introduction

+The most common impediment in these experiments with UCNs is, however, a statistical uncertainty due to the limited number of UCNs available for counting from UCN sources.
+For any experiment with UCNs, the maximum available number of UCN is essential to make their measurements more meaningful with reduced statistical errors.
+For example, in the search for nEDM with UCNs, the statistical limit ($\sigma$) is totally limited by the number of UCNs ($N$) for the count as

+where the visibility ($\alpha$), the electric field strength ($E$), and NMR coherent time ($T$).
+As seen in Eq. \ref{eq0}, to increase the sensitivity of nEDM experimental searches with UCNs, it is necessary to increase the number of UCN available for the experiment from UCN sources.
+All other precision experiments with UCNs have the same demand on more UCNs for better counting statistics.

-The brightest UCN sources operate in what is termed the ``superthermal'' mode, in which neutrons do not come into thermal equilibrium with a moderator\cite{1975PhLA...53..133G}.
-In this case, cold neutrons are incident on a medium held at a low temperature (a UCN converter) and lose their energy in one step by exciting the collective modes of the medium, conserving energy and momentum, and coming nearly to rest in the medium.
-Thereby they become UCNs.
-The upscattering of UCNs to higher energy states can be suppressed by lowering the temperature of the converter medium such that no elementary excitations are present, and the loss of UCNs from nuclear absorption mainly limits the increase of the UCN density in the converter.
-Superfluid $^{4}\rm{He}$\cite{springerlink:10.1007/BF01307673}, solid $\rm{D}_{2}$\cite{PhysRevB.62.R3581}, and solid $\rm{O}_{2}$\cite{2002chenyu} are the most commonly tested moderating media for use as UCN converters thus far due to their zero or very low nuclear absorption cross-sections and the existence of elementary excitations (phonons, magnons) whose dispersion relation intersects that of the free neutron.
+Up to now, the brightest UCN sources operate in what is termed the ``superthermal'' mode in which neutrons do not come into thermal equilibrium with the medium of UCN conversion\cite{1975PhLA...53..133G}.
+In this case, cold neutrons are incident on the UCN converter medium held at a low temperature and lose their energy in one step by exciting the collective modes of the medium, conserving energy and momentum, and coming nearly to rest in the medium, thereby becoming UCNs.
+The upscattering of UCNs to higher energy states can be suppressed by lowering the temperature of the UCN converter medium, so that no thermal excitation is present\cite{Golub:1979fk}.
+Still the main limitation to increase the UCN density in the UCN converter comes from the loss of UCNs by nuclear absorption in the medium.
+Superfluid $^{4}\rm{He}$\cite{springerlink:10.1007/BF01307673}, solid $\rm{D}_{2}$\cite{PhysRevB.62.R3581}, and solid $\rm{O}_{2}$\cite{2004nucl.th...6004L,2010arXiv1006.2970F} are the most commonly tested media for use as UCN converters thus far due to their zero or very low nuclear absorption cross-sections and the existence of elementary excitations (phonons, magnons, etc.) whose dispersion relation intersects with that of the free neutrons.

-A neutron moderator can increase the phase space density starting from an initial state without forcing the neutrons to come into thermal equilibrium with the moderator.
-Thermal equilibrium of the moderating medium allows one to use a detailed balance to establish the relationship between the scattering kernels for the forward and reverse directions as $vw({\vec v})\sigma_{s}({\vec v}, {\vec v_{0}})=v_{0} w({\vec v_{0}})\sigma_{s}({\vec v_{0}}, {\vec v})$ or, in terms of the initial and final energies,